[Editor’s note: This story was previously published in March 2019. It has since been updated and republished by InvestorPlace staff.]

 Source: Kazandrew via Flickr

 There’s still plenty of room for FLWS to gain more market share.
-FTD is reeling, having swapped out management and struggling under a heavily leveraged balance sheet.
+On the one hand, FTD is reeling, having swapped out management and struggling under a heavily leveraged balance sheet.
 FLWS, on the other hand, is operating on all cylinders.

 And its balance sheet could provide another catalyst.
 The company has $258 million in cash and only $87 million in debt.
 That gives 1-800-Flowers.com to ability to either drive share repurchases or look to acquisitions.
 The 2014 acquisition of Harry & David is a clear winner that expanded the company’s gift business.
 FLWS could look for another winner — or simply buy back more shares.
 As long as it keeps dominating its space, investors should be fine either way.